Thermodynamical uncertainties for primordial black holes from cosmological phase transitions

-Previous studies of PBHs induced by supercooled FOPTs have relied on simplified approaches to compute the PT dynamics.
+Previous studies of PBHs induced by supercooled FOPTs rely on simplified approaches to compute the PT dynamics.
 This \article{} presents a state-of-the-art thermodynamic analysis of classically conformal SM extensions.
 Following~\cite{Kierkla:2025qyz}, we examine strongly supercooled FOPTs in the $\UOneCW$ and $\SUTwoX$ models by incorporating higher-order thermal corrections through the three-dimensional effective field theory (3d~EFT) of high-temperature dimensional reduction~\cite{ Ginsparg:1980ef,Appelquist:1981vg,Kajantie:1995dw}.
-In flat spacetime, this allows us to compute the next-to-leading order~(NLO) thermal bubble nucleation rate~\cite{Hirvonen:2021zej,Gould:2023ovu,Kierkla:2023von} including scalar and vector fluctuation determinants~\cite{Ekstedt:2021kyx,Ekstedt:2023sqc,Kierkla:2025qyz}, and going beyond the derivative expansion for one-loop corrections.
+In flat spacetime, this allows us to compute the next-to-leading order~(NLO) thermal bubble nucleation rate~\cite{Hirvonen:2021zej,Gould:2023ovu,Kierkla:2023von} including fluctuation determinants~\cite{Ekstedt:2021kyx,Ekstedt:2023sqc,Kierkla:2025qyz}.
+We find the slowest transitions to have a timescale of $\beta/\Hp = 5.50$ for $\SUTwoX$ and $\beta/\Hp = 5.99$ for $\UOneCW$, respectively.
+Employing the EFT framework enables a mapping to a wide class of BSM theories, lending universality to our findings.

 Finally, we employ numerical simulations utilizing {\tt deltaPT}~\cite{deltaPT:2024,Lewicki:2024ghw} and semi-analytic fitting formulae~\cite{Lewicki:2024sfw,Lewicki:2023ioy,Lewicki:2024ghw} to estimate the PBH abundance in these models.
-We demonstrate that only a narrow, fine-tuned region of parameter space allows for a sizable PBH abundance where theoretical thermodynamic uncertainties seem to {\em fine-fail} \footnote{ \emph{Fine-failing} is the susceptibility of finely tuned predictions to break down under small theoretical uncertainties. } the PBH generation during supercooled FOPTs.
+We demonstrate that no region of parameter space allows for a sizable PBH abundance, which is strongly susceptible to the theoretical thermodynamic uncertainties of supercooled FOPTs.

 {\em Model review.}--- Classically conformal models~\cite{Meissner:2006zh,Foot:2007iy,Espinosa:2008kw,Iso:2009ss,Iso:2009nw,Iso:2012jn,Farzinnia:2013pga,Englert:2013gz,Hashimoto:2013hta,Khoze:2014xha,Hur:2011sv,Heikinheimo:2013fta,Holthausen:2013ota,Kubo:2014ova,Ametani:2015jla,Kubo:2015joa,Hatanaka:2016rek,Baratella:2018pxi,Marzo:2018nov,Ellis:2020nnr,deBoer:2024jne,Kierkla:2022odc,Sagunski:2023ynd,Kierkla:2023von,Schmitt:2024pby,Kierkla:2025qyz,Goncalves:2024lrk,Goncalves:2025uwh,Balan:2025uke} do not exhibit a mass term in the tree-level potential.
 Therefore, the SM Higgs mass squared $\mu_\rmii{SM}^2$ is replaced by a portal coupling to a new scalar field, such that the potential at tree-level becomes